-As before, we first briefly outline the method by solving differential equations.
-One can first solve Eq.(\ref{PdeA}) for $\mathbf{A}$ subject to the boundary conditions given by Eqs.(\ref{ABD2}), and then the magnetic field is obtained by $\mathbf{B}=\nabla\times\mathbf{A}$.
-However, this is not practical since at least six sets of coefficients are needed to specify $\mathbf{A}$ inside and outside the spherical shell due to the fact that $\mathbf{A}$ is a vector field.
-A simpler and equivalent method is to introduce the magnetic scalar potential $\phi_m$\cite{GSH_book,ZhaoYM_book}, satisfying the Laplace's equation $\nabla^2\phi_m=0$ inside and outside the sphere since the electric current is only distributed on the spherical shell.
-The boundary condition is given by
+\textit{Routine Method}: We can first solve Eq. (\ref{PdeA}) for $ \mathbf{A} $, subject to the boundary conditions (\ref{ABD2}), and then obtain the magnetic field via $ \mathbf{H} = \frac{1}{\mu_0} \nabla \times \mathbf{A} $.
+However, this process is tedious, requiring at least six sets of coefficients to specify $ \mathbf{A} $ both inside and outside the spherical shell, since $ \mathbf{A} $ is a vector field.
+A simpler and equivalent method is to introduce the magnetic scalar potential $ \phi_m $ \cite{GSH_book,ZhaoYM_book}, which satisfies Laplace's equation $ \nabla^2 \phi_m = 0 $ inside and outside the sphere, as the electric current is only distributed on the spherical shell.
+The boundary conditions are given by: